-SIOP Ombudspersons will not disclose confidential information unless (1) given express permission by the person who disclosed the information, (2) there is an imminent threat of harm to self or others, (3) there is suspected abuse of a minor, or (4) as otherwise required by law or court order.
+SIOP Ombuds will not disclose confidential information unless (1) given express permission by the person who disclosed the information, (2) there is an imminent threat of harm to self or others, (3) there is suspected abuse of a minor, or (4) as otherwise required by law or court order.
+SIOP Ombuds will discuss with concerned parties situations where confidentiality might be breached, such as when a concerned party asks the Ombuds to communicate with the alleged offending party about the concerns.